Kneasle/BobCSharp/README.md

   - Very high performance (properties are not calculated until they are needed, and then only calculated once).

 ### Features in Development:
-- A function to generate extents of a given method.
+- Touch proving done first by lead end transpositions, speeding up truth checks.

 ### Roadmapped Features:
-- Touch proving done first by lead end transpositions, speeding up truth checks.
 - Allow calls to be stored in the methods library, for awkward methods, like Stedman and Erin.
 - Ability to search for methods with a given place notation.